swcarpentry/good-enough-practices-in-scientific-computing/index.md

-regardless of the approach you choose the writing, make sure to agree on a single method to provide feedback, be it an email thread or mailing list, an issue tracker (like the ones provided by Github and Bitbucket), or some sort of shared online to-do list.
+regardless of the approach you choose the writing, make sure to agree on a single method to provide feedback, be it an email thread or mailing list, an issue tracker (like the ones provided by GitHub and Bitbucket), or some sort of shared online to-do list.

-As an example of an implementation of these recommendations, this paper was written using a central online repository (Github), the *issue* functionality for discussing the outline and text, and *pull requests* for reviewing the contributions from different authors, including collecting comments and suggestions on them,
+As an example of an implementation of these recommendations, this paper was written using a central online repository (GitHub), the *issue* functionality for discussing the outline and text, and *pull requests* for reviewing the contributions from different authors, including collecting comments and suggestions on them,